Here are some profiles of our current Parish Council

 I enjoy singing, reading good books, walking, gym and helping the Pastoral Care Workers at our local primary schools to serve the needs of their school communities.
 At church you will be able to catch me singing in the choir, entertaining and hopefully enthusing our young people about their faith and Lay Reading.
 My husband and I also take monthly services at Bucklands Residential Care.

-Marilyn Owen (Warden)
+Marilyn Owen (Priest’s Warden)

-Hello everyone, my name is Marilyn Owen and I have been worshipping at the Good Shepherd for approximately 45 or so years.
+Hello everyone, my name is Marilyn Owen and I have been worshipping at the Good Shepherd for more than 45 years.
 Prior to that I worshipped at St James Mile End.
 I have had 4 generations married, baptised or buried from that church.
 I moved on because I needed to have my children involved in a thriving and youthful church.
 I have lived in the area all my life, bar the one occasion when Trevor, my husband, went in into the army for National Service.
 I spent about 18 months living in Melbourne and from there we moved into our current home and have been there for 48 years.
 I have been involved in many things at The Good Shepherd one of them being a term as president of The Fellowship for 15 years.
 We had some great social and fundraising events during that period and due to this we have been able to update the kitchen and support a number of charities and projects.
 I look forward to many more years of service to our Parish.